fitbenchmarking/fitbenchmarking/docs/source/extending/controllers.rst

               :noindex:

    By default, a controller does not accept Jacobian or Hessian information.
-If the controller being added can use hessians and/or jacobians, then the following functions should be overridden within the controller:
+If the controller being added can use hessians and/or jacobians, then the following controller attributes should be set:

-   -  .. automethod:: fitbenchmarking.controllers.base_controller.Controller.jacobian_information()
+   - .. autoattribute:: fitbenchmarking.controllers.base_controller.Controller.jacobian_enabled_solvers()
                :noindex:
-   -  .. automethod:: fitbenchmarking.controllers.base_controller.Controller.hessian_information()
+   - .. autoattribute:: fitbenchmarking.controllers.base_controller.Controller.hessian_enabled_solvers()
                :noindex:

 3. Add the new software to the default options, following the instructions in :ref:`options_extend`.